Barry Seal: Florida indictments and convictions

 By 1981, DEA agents in Florida were aware of Seal's smuggling activities.
 In April 1981, a DEA informant introduced Seal to an undercover DEA agent.
-After several months of contacts, the agent negotiated a deal with Seal to smuggle 1,200 pounds of methaqualone tablets into the United States (the tablets were counterfeits, made of chalk).
+After several months of contact, the undercover agent negotiated a deal with Seal to smuggle 1,200 pounds of methaqualone tablets into the United States (the tablets were counterfeits, made of chalk).
 The investigation into Seal was part of a major undercover operation called Operation Screamer in which over 80 pilots were eventually indicted.
 Two indictments were returned against Seal in March 1983.
 The first indictment charged Seal alone with two counts of conspiracy to distribute methaqualone.
 The second indictment charged Seal and three others with multiple counts of possession and distribution of methaqualone, phenobarbital, and meperidine.

 Seal surrendered to federal authorities at the end of April 1983 and attempted to make a deal, first with the Florida task force, then with the Baton Rouge task force.
 Both rejected any deals, even though Seal told them a little about his involvement with the Ochoa family.
-Without a deal, Seal was tried in February 1984 and after a month-long trial was convicted on all the counts in the first indictment.
+Without a deal, Seal was tried in February 1984.
+After a month-long trial, Seal was convicted on all counts listed by the first indictment.

 Undercover work

-Facing a heavy sentence, and having been rejected by regional drug task forces in both Florida and Louisiana, Seal decided to try contacting the Vice President's Drug Task Force, a special program in the office of then-Vice President George Bush.
-The office referred Seal to DEA headquarters, which assigned DEA agent Ernst Jacobsen to debrief Seal and evaluate his potential as an informant.
-Jacobsen was impressed with Seal's connections, especially the ones with the Ochoa family, and on March 28, Seal signed a letter agreeing to serve as a DEA informant.
-Seal then pleaded guilty to the second indictment in Florida and was released with his sentence to depend on his performance as an informant.
+In March of 1984, now facing a ten-year prison sentence, Seal decided to contact the South Florida Task Force - a cross-agency drug interdiction team led by then-Vice President George H.W.
+Bush.
+The office referred Seal to the DEA headquarters, which assigned DEA agent Ernst Jacobsen to debrief Seal and evaluate his potential as an informant.
+Jacobsen was impressed with Seal's connections, especially those with the Ochoa family.
+On March 28, Seal signed a letter in which he agreed to act as a DEA informant.
+Afterwards, Seal pleaded guilty to the second indictment in Florida.
+Seal was then released from custody, with the terms of his sentence dependent upon his performance as an informant.

-The Florida Task Force plan called for Seal to set up a cocaine purchase with the Ochoas and other cartel members, providing the basis for indictments in the U.S. Seal had previously dealt with the cartel through another associate so that they were unaware of his real name.
-Through his cartel contacts in Miami, Seal arranged a meeting using the name Ellis McKenzie (the real name of another Seal associate).
-He flew down to Medellín for the meeting on April 8, accompanied by a Miami based cartel pilot who was unaware of Seal's role as an informant.
+The South Florida Task Force planned an operation that directed Seal to set up a cocaine purchase with the Ochoas and other cartel members, which would provide a basis for future indictments in the United States.
+Seal had concealed his true identity in previous dealings with the cartel by using the name Ellis McKenzie (an associate that Seal had previously worked with).
+Through his cartel contacts in Miami, Seal arranged a meeting using the same alias.
+He flew down to Medellín for the meeting on April 8, and was accompanied by a Miami based cartel pilot who was unaware of Seal's role as an informant.